ENGLISH GRAMMAR

 - Before I lived in Italy, I wasn't used to eating pasta.
 I got used to it.

 - I wasn't used to the weather.
-It took
+It took me some time to get used to it.

-Tourists to Britain | are not | used to | driving on the left | |
+- Visitors to Britain are not used to driving on the left.

-Our grandparents | were not | used to | mobile phones | |
+- Our grandparents were not used to mobile phones.

-Pedro | has got | used to | speaking English | |
+- Pedro has got used to speaking English.

-Alex | will get | used to | living in a big city |
+- Alex will get used to the weather in time.

-infinitive (example: I used to smoke).
+NB : Do not confuse with the structure 'used to' + infinitive (example: I used to smoke).